ooni/probe/README.md

 please read this document and we hope ooniprobe will help you to gather network data that will assist you with your endeavors!

-#### Disclaimer
+#### Read this before running ooniprobe!

+Running ooniprobe is a potentially risky activity.
+This greatly depends on the jurisdiction in which you are in and which test you are running.
+It is technically possible for a person observing your internet connection to be aware of the fact that you are running ooniprobe.
+This means that if running network measurement tests is something considered to be illegal in your country then you could be spotted.

-Note: ooni-probe takes no precautions to protect the install target machine from forensics analysis.
+Futhermore, ooniprobe takes no precautions to protect the install target machine from forensics analysis.
 If the fact that you have installed or used ooni probe is a liability for you, please be aware of this risk.